 Joon Min cleans up the mess and airs out his apartment, disgusted.
 The carpet is ruined and so are his clothes.
 Jun Qiang finally arrives and thanks him for everything.
 He’s sorry he left her, but he needed to be alone.
 Joon Min hopes it won’t be all over the media.

 In the morning, Joon Min makes Mu Lan Korean hangover soup, haejangguk, only to find that Jun Qiang is already helping her eat Chinese congee.
 It’s a bit of an awkward love triangle moment.
-Annoyed, Joon Min eats his own soup, claiming she made him sick with all her puking.
+Annoyed, Joon Min eats his own soup, claiming it was for him anyway because she made him sick with all her puking.

 Mu Lan refuses to look Joon Min in the eyes, but she can feel him glaring.
 She wants to die of shame and can only whisper “I’m sorry.”

 Mu Lan has no means of getting home, nor does she have anywhere to stay.
 Joon Min doesn’t feel comfortable having her in his loft.
 He’s a top star and the press are watching for scandals; he has trouble enough trying to hide Jun Qiang there and keeping it a secret from his uncle.

 With his spendthrift personality, Joon Min has Jun Quiang rent her a furnished studio near his.
 But of course he insists he’s only doing it for Jun Qiang’s sake.
 And it’s all “for Jun Qiang” when he gives her spending money and makes sure her refrigerator is stocked and she has basic necessities.